GraysonSpidle/list-permutations/README.md

 I have a Python and C++ version of this.

-The Python version should be useful in understanding what's going on and the C++ version is far better performing *and* is written in such a way for you to convert it into CUDA code.
+- The Python version should be useful in understanding what's going on.
+- The C++ version is far better performing *and* is written in such a way for you to convert it into CUDA code.

-Compiling `wotdthing.cpp` will give you an exe that you must use on the command line.
+Compiling `list_permutations_exe.cpp` will give you an exe that you must use on the command line.